theredplanetsings/automationAD/README.md

     paradigmcos.local\\Users,paradigmcos.local\\PDC-MANAGEMENT\\360hstreet\\Users
     All_Paradigm_Staff@paradigmcos.com,All_Management_Staff@paradigmcos.com
     ```

+**Group Assignment Logic (Manager Roles):**
+- Users always receive all non-manager groups for their OU.
+- If "Assistant Manager" is selected, they also receive all groups in their OU containing `_AsstMgr_` or `_Asstmgr_` (additive).
+- If "Manager" is selected, they also receive all groups in their OU containing `_Mgr_` (additive).
+- This ensures that manager role groups are assigned in addition to the base OU groups, never as a replacement.

-- The GUI script can be extended to import this mapping and automatically assign the specified groups when creating a user in the matching OU.
+- The GUI script imports this mapping and automatically assigns the specified groups when creating a user in the matching OU, applying the above logic for manager roles.
 - **Required User CSV Columns:** Office, Company, State, City, PostalCode, StreetAddress, Department, Title
 - CSV data automatically populates dropdown menus for consistent data entry.